Zabooby/firefox-config/README.md

 * Install the [Sidebery](https://addons.mozilla.org/firefox/addon/sidebery/) extension.
 * Import `settings.json` in the settings.
 Help -> Import addon data.
 * Copy the contents of `scripts` to your Firefox installation folder (usually C:\Program Files\Mozilla Firefox for Windows).
 Read [this](https://github.com/xiaoxiaoflood/firefox-scripts/issues/8#issuecomment-467619800) for Linux paths and [this](https://github.com/xiaoxiaoflood/firefox-scripts/issues/103#issuecomment-978723534) for macOS paths.
 * Make sure the default dark theme is enabled.
-Colours can be changed in 'global.css'.
 * Restart Firefox.

+## Customisation

+* Additions or updates of the default styles should be made in the following files:
+  * `chrome/DownToneUI/override_chrome.css` for changes to `chrome/userChrome.css`
-* Customise to your liking.
+  * `chrome/DownToneUI/override_content.css` for changes to `chrome/userContent.css`

+* Changing the color scheme:
+    * This can be done in `chrome/DownToneUI/_globals.css` by modifying the `--dtui-theme` variables.
+    * **NOTE:** if vertical tabs are used, these changes also have to be applied to: Sidebery settings > Style editor.

 ## Scripts